-During the year ended September 30, 2017, on April 25, 2017, the Company announced that it closed the third and final tranche of its previously-announced non-brokered private placement at which it issued an aggregate of 14,847,001 units at a price of \$0.075 per unit, for gross proceeds of \$1,113,525.
+On April 25, 2017, the Company announced that it closed the third and final tranche of its previously-announced non-brokered private placement at which it issued an aggregate of 14,847,001 units at a price of \$0.075 per unit, for gross proceeds of \$1,113,525.
 Each of the units consisted of one common share in the capital of Focus and one common share purchase warrant.
 Each warrant entitled its holder to purchase one additional common share of Focus at an exercise price of \$0.10 until April 21, 2021.